web analytics

 The Importance of an Altimeter in Understanding Pressure Altitude vs. Density Altitude

 To correctly understand what pressure and density altitude are, as well as the differences between them, pilots must first have a strong grasp of what an aircraft’s altimeter is, what it measures, and how it works.
-Altimeters are part of an airplane’s “six pack,” which refers to six primary instruments, either analogue or digital, which are present in most general aviation cockpits.
-In addition to the altimeter, the six pack consists of the airspeed indicator, attitude indicator, vertical speed indicator, heading indicator, and turn coordinator.

-The altimeter measures static air pressure, which is the pressure of the atmosphere.
-It is different from a barometer, which only indicates atmospheric pressure, whereas an altimeter translates atmospheric pressure into altitude.
 This is important for pilots to know so they have an accurate concept of how high the aircraft is.
 Radar and GPS altitude can give this same information, but they cannot sense changes in air pressure like an altimeter can, and radar only works at lower altitudes.

 On piston-driven airplanes, pilots must input new information into the altimeter on a regular basis, usually every ten to fifteen minutes.
 Whether he or she is using a glass cockpit or traditional “steam gauges,” the pilot must set it to the altimeter pressure of the nearest airport.
 Unless he or she does so, navigation errors quickly result.
-Pilots speak to air traffic controllers regularly in order to gather this information.
-On both glass cockpit as well as analogue altimeters, the pilot adjusts the altimeter using a small dial.
-These calibrations compensate for local weather conditions so that the altimeter is accurate.

 A static port outside the airplane’s fuselage measures the air pressure.
-It is located in a place where it can read the flow of the air without many disturbances from the airplane’s control surfaces.
+It is located in a place where it can read the flow of the air without any disturbances from the airplane’s control surfaces.
 A tube from the port connects it to a series of aneroid wafers (in other words, a small metal disk) in a small container.
 These wafers are sealed so that they measure only the air reaching them from outside the airplane.

 As the air from the static port reaches the aneroid wafers, they expand and collapse based on the static pressure they experience.
 When the pressure is low, the instruments can expand; under higher pressure, they are pushed down.
 Mechanisms within the altimeter are connected to this chamber, and the data is then fed to the part of the instrument facing the pilot.
-Airplanes flying at lower altitudes compress the wafers; those located higher up will show increased altitude as the aneroid wafers expand.

 The Kollsman Window and Barber Pole Readings

-Part of the altimeter is known as the Kollsman window.
-It is placed on the right hand side of the altimeter, at the 3 o’clock position.
-The Kollsman window consists of a mechanism which provides barometric pressure readings.
+The Kollsman window consists of a mechanism that provides barometric pressure readings.
 European Kollsman windows read in millibars, while most US-made airplanes report in terms of InHg, which stands for “inches of mercury.”

 On the lower part of the altimeter, at the 6 o’clock position, a pilot might see a thick half-crescent consisting of alternating white and black stripes.
 Because of the design, this is sometimes known as “the barber pole.”
 The barber pole only appears when the aircraft is flying above sea level or 10,000 feet, depending on the design of the altimeter.
 It vanishes when the airplane goes below this level.
 The barber pole is designed so that pilots make more accurate readings when glancing at the face of the altimeter.